patrick-crawford/WEB422-Backup/notes/angular-deployment-intro.md

 });
 ```

-This "public" directory will serve up all of the files from our newly built Angular app, ie the "dist" directory (the files should resemble the following list):
+This "public" directory will serve up all of the files from our newly built Angular app, ie the "/dist/myApp" directory (the files should resemble the following list):

 ```
 favicon.ico
 index.html
-inline.bundle.js
+inline.js
-inline.bundle.js.map
+inline.js.map
-main.bundle.js
+main.js
-main.bundle.js.map
+main.js.map
-polyfills.bundle.js
+polyfills.js
-polyfills.bundle.js.map
+polyfills.js.map
-styles.bundle.js
+styles.js
-styles.bundle.js.map
+styles.js.map
-vendor.bundle.js
+vendor.js
-vendor.bundle.js.map
+vendor.js.map
 ```

-Now, we can simply place the entire *contents* of the "dist" directory (not the folder itself), into a "public" folder for our Node.js server (the "public" directory should be placed beside the server.js file, ie: in the same directory).
+Now, we can simply place the entire *contents* of the "dist/myApp" directory (not the folder itself), into a "public" folder for our Node.js server (the "public" directory should be placed beside the server.js file, ie: in the same directory).

 If we now run our updated server, we should see our Angular application running!